 Why Do Managers Run People Off?

-Many managers don’t effectively lead strong willed people as they often manage their tenacity right out of them.
-As a result, organizations unfortunately lose their greatest people.
+Many managers don’t effectively lead strong-willed people as they often manage their tenacity right out of them.
+As a result, organizations lose their greatest people.
 They mistakenly believe that such people are unreachable and abrasive.

-In turn, these team members question their manager’s efficiency because the manager is obviously not addressing matters with them that need to be addressed.
-This is not a situation that will improve with time but as a leader, you can make the changes necessary to create a culture wherein these problems do not exist.
+In turn, these team members question their manager’s efficiency matters are not being addressed.
+This is not a situation that will improve with time.
+But as a leader, you can make the changes necessary to create a culture where these problems do not exist.

-What Should I do First?
+What Should I Do First?

-- their goals
+- Their goals

-- what generates passion in their life
+- What generates passion in their life

-- collectively discuss team expectations
+- Collectively discuss team expectations

-- what they need from you to succeed
+- What they need from you to succeed

-- what you need from them
+- What you need from them

 As a leader, the key is knowing when to implement managerial authority and when to put more focus on “people issues.”
 The balance of leading and managing rests on your ability to develop as a leader while sustaining high-performing teams and individuals.